 • Developing new activities for the Arthropod and Bat Carts

-• June 10th – July 29th: Work in the Museum halls, special events, special projects, and exclusive Junior Docent events!
+• June 7th – July 31st: Work in the Museum halls, special events, special projects, and enjoy exclusive Junior Docent events!

 The primary qualifications for being a Junior Docent include a curiosity about the world around us, an interest in STEM-topics and a willingness to learn.
 As well, qualified Junior Docents: